soramitsukhmer-lab/gh-actions-runner-playbook/README.md

 @pip install -r requirements.txt
 ```

 Once done, reload or restart your terminal.

-You may need to run `source env/bin/activate` to activate the workspace everytime you run a new terminal session.
+> **Note**: You may need to run `source env/bin/activate` to activate the workspace everytime you run a new terminal session.

 ### Install Role and Collection